martypdx/test-stdio/README.md

     stdin.revert()

-There's not currently any way to resume use of the same mock object, call .stdin() again to recreate a mock.
+There's not currently any way to resume use of the same mock object, call .stdin() again to create a new mock.